CieranAlmond/octo/README.md

 Employee buy-in.
 This would just represent an overall culture shift.
 Again it’s important to communicate the why though this might look slightly different to the why of management.
 As an example, to a devops team, this can be demonstrated by showing the effectiveness of having centralised playbooks with prebaked CIS benchmarks in an ansible playbook.
 This saves devops teams time deploying these manually, and saves time overall by having standardisation meaning they don’t have to write custom scripts every time they deploy.

-<h1><span style="color:#D6336C;">Question:How would you introduce GRC requirements and initiatives while minimising manual processes?
+<h1><span style="color:#D6336C;">Question:How would you introduce GRC requirements and initiatives while minimising manual processes❓
 </span></h1>